immunefi-team/Bounty_Boosts/Alchemix/30704 - [SC - Medium] Griefing an account from getting votes delegate....md

 # Griefing an account from getting votes delegated to it

-Submitted on Sun May 05 2024 03:56:52 GMT-0400 (Atlantic Standard Time) by @Shahen for [Boost | Alchemix](https://immunefi.com/bounty/alchemix-boost/)
+Submitted on May 5th 2024 at 09:56:52 UTC by @Shahen for [Boost | Alchemix](https://immunefi.com/bounty/alchemix-boost/)

 Report ID: #30704